 Under the Foreign Business Act, there are restrictions on foreign individuals and corporations, as well as foreign majority-owned companies incorporated in Thailand, carrying out certain business activities.
 These restricted activities include the media, transport, agriculture, mining, construction, wholesaling, retailing and most types of service businesses.
 There are certain exemptions for businesses (a) qualified under a treaty; (b) that obtain investment promotion privileges from the Board of Investment, a government agency established to promote foreign investment in Thailand; or (c) located on formally designated industrial estates operated by the Industrial Estates Authority of Thailand.
 Further, some activities may be carried out upon obtaining a foreign business license from the Ministry of Commerce.

-Minimum capital requirements also apply in relation to a foreign majorityowned company incorporated in Thailand, which differ depending on the type of business activities of the company.
+Minimum capital requirements imposed by the Ministry of Commerce also apply in relation to a foreign majority-owned company incorporated in Thailand, which differ depending on the size of business activities of the company.

 Real property